Everyone is fine in Nepal.

 In the afternoon I descended into the valley that I would follow all the way to Kalewa.
 Huge, lush mountains to the left with river below, and my road which would snake up and down the hills to keep away from the flood-prone valley floor below.

-Then as expected the road turned to rocks and sand.
+Then as expected the road turned to rocks and deep sand.

 And I ran out of water.

 With little choice I set about pushing Eddie through the sand with my heavy bike sinking deep into the thick dirt and rocks.
-Sometimes it was hard enough to pedal but the bumps and jarring were painful for me, but more worrying was the effect on my wheels.
+It was crawling pace and utterly exhausting.
+Sometimes the rocks were hard enough to pedal, but the bumps and jarring were painful for me, but more worrying was the effect on my wheels.
+If a rim buckled, there was no plan B.

 Representing your country.